 Splay foot (pes transversovalgus) is a very common foot deformity that is also known colloquially as "flat foot".
 The underside ball of the foot is flattened causing the forefoot to broaden.
 Obesity, overstrain in sports and poorly trained muscles of the feet can often cause splay foot.
 This condition often causes load-dependent pain while walking and standing and usually dissipates while resting or relieving weight from the foot.

 In flat foot, the middle part of the foot drops, so that the inner side of the foot is lower than it is when in the correct foot position.
 The shock-absorbing functions of the arch of the foot are absent which can often cause symptoms in the calves, knees, thighs, hips or the back.

 A calcaneal spur (heel spur) is a bony outgrowth from the heel bone.
 They are often painless but can cause heel pain and are frequently associated with plantar fasciitis.
 If a heel spur is painful and left untreated, normal walking is very painful.
 The causes include the wrong footwear, obesity, excessive loading during sports or long periods of standing.

 This is a disorder of the joint located at the base of the big toe.
 It can cause pain and stiffness in the joint which, in time, becomes increasingly harder to flex the joint.
 It is an arthritic condition caused by wear and tear.
 The disorder can be inherited or caused by injuries and harmful stresses.

-Hallux valgus is also known as a bunion and is commonest forefoot deformity.
+Hallux valgus, also known as a bunion, is the most common forefoot deformity.
 A hallux valgus is when the first metatarsal bone deviates outwards towards the outside of the foot.
 This widens the area around the ball of the foot.
 However, the tendon is too short for this and pulls the big toe to the side.